grafana/k6-action/README.md

       token: ${{ secrets.K6_CLOUD_API_TOKEN }}
 ```

-Enables execution in the k6 cloud.
-Additional details on the k6 cloud offering are available at https://k6.io/docs/cloud/.
-You'll need to specify the name of the `environment` where `K6_CLOUD_API_TOKEN` secret has been defined.
+Enables execution in Grafana Cloud k6.
+Additional details on the k6 cloud offering are available at [https://grafana.com/docs/grafana-cloud/k6/](https://grafana.com/docs/grafana-cloud/k6/).

+You can use a Grafana Cloud k6 personal API token, or a Grafana Stack API token.
+For more details, refer to [Authenticate on the CLI](https://grafana.com/docs/grafana-cloud/k6/author-run/tokens-and-cli-authentication/#authenticate-on-the-cli).

 ### Flags